PhD project

 Barkhausen Noise & Disordered Media

-Topological analysis of experimental Barkhausen noise and toy models to connect homological signatures with avalanche statistics and criticality.
+Topological analysis of experimental Barkhausen noise data and toy models to connect homological signatures with avalanche statistics and criticality.

 Astronomical scale